daniel-keogh/theory-algos-project/README.md

 ## Description

-A C program that calculates & outputs the SHA-512 digest of a given input file.
+A C program that calculates & outputs the SHA-512 digest of a given input file, in accordance with the [NIST FIPS 180-4](https://doi.org/10.6028/NIST.FIPS.180-4) specification.

 ## Compilation